joaopschiazza/nest-api-playground/README.md

 ## Conclusion

-This README provides the necessary steps to set up and run the Assignment API project using both Docker and local environments.
+This README provides the necessary steps to set up and run the Nest API Playground project using both Docker and local environments.
 By following these instructions, you can efficiently develop and test the API functionalities.

 If you have any questions or need further assistance, please feel free to reach out.